Showing posts with label poem. Show all posts

 Ordering the Slug Burger

-Camille Barroom Mitchell the pharmacist
+Camille Barroom Mitchell, the pharmacist

-The soda and Ice Cream Counter
+The Soda and Ice Cream Counter

-Paying tab and purchasing a cookie
+Paying the tab and purchasing a cookie

 'https://video.search.yahoo.com/search/video;_ylt=AwrBT7o9KcxXcB8AeBZXNyoA;_ylu=X3oDMTEyaDkyMWp1BGNvbG8DYmYxBHBvcwMxBHZ0aWQDQjE3OTNfMQRzZWMDc2M-?p=Borroum%27s+Drug+Store+Utube&fr=aaplw#id=3&vid=aeda1d252f5847afb74b9072b2f442aa&action=view

-Borroum Drug Store is Mississippi’s oldest drug store established in 1865 and still in the family.
-Camille Barroom Mitchell the pharmacist is the great-granddaughter of Doctor A. J. Barroom, who started the store after the Civil War in 1865.
+Borroum Drug Store is Mississippi's oldest drug store, established in 1865 and still in the family.
+Camille Barroom Mitchell, the pharmacist, is the great-granddaughter of Doctor A. J. Barroom, who started the store after the Civil War in 1865.

 Camilla was sitting at a table across from us, she talked to us, while I ate my slug burger.